ikihinojosa-sudo/Xiaozhy-agent-to-wait-for-you-to-speak-after-waking-up./README.md

 # Xiaozhy-agent-to-wait-for-you-to-speak-after-waking-up.
 A solution to prevent the agent from speaking immediately after the wake word is uttered: with this instruction, the robot wakes up and waits for you to speak first.

+Thanks to everyone involved in this incredible Xiaozhi system specially "78 Xiaozhi" for giving us the opportunity to play and learn all about robotics and AI.

+Xiaozhi is much more than just a simple conversational system; it has the potential to become a robot on par with those from Tesla or Boston Dynamics.

+It’s about playing with code and creating without limits.

+Thank you, Xiaozhi.

 The 3-Step Concrete Solution

 The issue lies in the `ContinueWakeWordInvoke` function.
 Currently, depending on the `CONFIG_SEND_WAKE_WORD_DATA` setting, it may not be entering listening mode correctly.
 We are going to force listening mode, just as your second code snippet does.